hfinkel/lfort/docs/InternalsManual.rst

 the method name and the parameters, collectively called a *selector*, e.g., "``setWidth:height:``".
 Since all of these kinds of entities --- variables, functions, Objective-C methods, C++ constructors, destructors, and operators
---- are represented as subclasses of Clang's common ``NamedDecl`` class, ``DeclarationName`` is designed to efficiently represent any kind of name.
+--- are represented as subclasses of LFort's common ``NamedDecl`` class, ``DeclarationName`` is designed to efficiently represent any kind of name.

 Given a ``DeclarationName`` ``N``, ``N.getNameKind()`` will produce a value